How To Drive Innovation from “Outsiders”

 Experts don’t tend to focus as much on the fundamentals because they don’t have to.
 (But perhaps they would innovate more if they did.)

-The results of this research suggest that different strategies are more likely to be successful for different people.
+The results of this research suggest that different strategies for driving are more likely to be successful for different people.

 - Outsiders (non-experts) should pay the most attention to the fundamental details.
 They may notice things that the experts take for granted.